 That is when I remembered spoons.

 My spoons have developed over the years.
 Originally made of uncommon spoon woods such as lilac, plum, and honeysuckle, I have since chosen to make my spoons of cherry wood.
 This is a hardwood with handsome color and grain, durable, smooth, and strong.
 My utensils have a unique sense of balance and warmth because they are designed with the hand and purpose in mind.
 "Spoons" have become spatulas, tongs, spaghetti forks, spreaders, and more.
-Today I offer a natural cherry finish, a flame-blackened surface with a sanded edge to reveal an accent of warm cherry wood, as well as flame-blackened stripes and spots.
+Sometimes I burn my spoons to give a flame-blackened finish.

 My work has been influenced by the world around me as well as a truth held within.
 I grew up surrounded by magnificent architecture and design in my hometown of Bryn Athyn, Pennsylvania.
 The Bryn Athyn Cathedral and several local mansions built near the turn of the 20th century hold fantastic examples of wood, tile, and stained glass work produced during the American Arts & Crafts Movement.
 This elegant simplicity of design is considered in the evolution of my work.
 My father encouraged me to establish my own business.
 He taught me that God's creation operates from a principle of individual freedom, with power from God, given as if it is our own power, from which we freely create our own lives.
 This philosophy remains a major inspiration for me in creating and growing my work and business.
 My father also taught me that ideas come from the desire for, and activity of usefulness.
 In all of my work I strive for a balance of the use in the tactile and esthetic qualities, with the use of utility and purpose.